bgamari/ghc-wiki-import/lightweight-concurrency.md

-Lightweight concurrency implementation resides in the `ghc-lwc` branch in the git repo.
+Lightweight concurrency implementation resides in the `ghc-lwc2` branch in the git repo.

 ## Introduction